Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 - SRTS validation being developed
 - GetCall date format issue is being fixed
 - BRE policy to apply business rules for Initial Med Evaluation data is being developed
-- No risks to timeline in delivery plan above.

 ### Next Steps
 - Deploy SRTS validation, fix for the issue and BRE policy validations in the API.